nightscout/trio-docs/docs/EN/operate/build.md

 The following options are offered:

 1. Delete Old Downloads
-1. Clean Derived Data
+2. Clean Derived Data
-1. Xcode Cleanup (The Big One)
+3. Xcode Cleanup (The Big One)
+4. Clean Profiles
-1. Return to Menu
+5. Return to Menu

 For more information, refer to [Loop and Learn: Maintenance Utitilites](https://www.loopandlearn.org/build-select/#utilities-disk) documentation.